Day One: Begin your cruise from Bristol

 This morning Marco Polo anchors off Port Stanley, capital of the Falkland Isles.
 This seaside town of brightly painted metal-clad buildings and traditional pubs boasts a cathedral and a fascinating museum chronicling island life and the infamous 1982 conflict.
 Explore the peat-covered, mossy green hinterland - known as ‘camp’ - or enjoy an optional excursion.

-In the Falklands’ northwest corner, West Point Island is home to colonies of albatrosses, incalculable numbers of penguins - five different species inhabit the Falklands - and rare birds of prey.
+In the Falklands’ northwest corner, Carcass Island is home to the endemic Cobbs's Wren, as well as numerous songbirds and penguins.
 This is a nature-lovers’ paradise, and with every chance of getting a glimpse of emerging penguin chicks or a newborn seal pup, your day here is sure to be fascinating.

 Day 32: At sea